vedmalex/cursor-auto-resume/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request.
+When contributing, please maintain the tool's core principle of respecting Cursor's service while helping developers be more productive.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)